roune/technical-test/README.md

 ## Design

-Although I would develop the Pager Service in a different way, I implemented it as a process in a (for example) docker.
-This process is waiting for the drivers of the adapters to send the "events" expected in the design of the system.
+Although I would develop the Pager Service in a different way, I implemented it as a process in a (for example) docker to have a better understanding about what I was intended to do and to have an easier test set.

-I feel, an implementation via (AWS|Azure) Functions, would be a better fit for this solution, because there would be no charges and no computation needed until some service errors.
+I feel, an implementation via (AWS|Azure) Functions, would be a better fit for this solution, since there would be no charges and no computation needed until some service errors.
 The methods of the class PagerService would be almost the same, but the constructor would change.